PEACE RESEARCH INSTITUTE OSLO

 Once the decision is made to step down from military pressure in favour of economic development, the next step is to make accomodations to other powers, possibly former enemies, in the name of economic growth.

-Japan accomodated the will of the United States, and by playing nice got access to the era's best technologies, the most capital and the protection of the strongest military.
+Japan accomodated the will of the United States, and by playing nice it got access to the era's best technologies, the most capital and the protection of the strongest military.
 They had enough independence to not get sucked into the Korean and Vietnam wars, and swallowed their pride in the name of advancement.

 Deng Xiaoping followed a similar strategy when he went to America to learn.